hyperledger-archives/sawtooth-core/docs/source/core_developers_guide/environment_setup.rst

 useful for core development of the Hyperledger Sawtooth distributed ledger using Vagrant and VirtualBox.
 At the end, you will have an environment capable of running a validator, transaction processor, and other components.
-You will have cloned the Sawtooth repository.
+You will have cloned the sawtooth-core repository.

 Prerequisites